fachschaft-informatik-kst/ml-interactive-notebooks/README.md

 We use a JupyterLite template only as a lightweight scaffold to host notebooks in the browser.
 The emphasis here is on the teaching materials, not on JupyterLite itself.
 See dokumentation at <https://jupyterlite.readthedocs.io/> for more about JupyterLite.

+Noteooks are accessible both locally (with a standard Jupyter installation) and in the browser via JupyterLite Github Pages at: <https://fachschaft-informatik-kst.github.io/ml-interactive-notebooks>

+The advantage of the browser version is that no local setup is required.
+However, some interactive features may be limited compared to a full local installation.
+The ultimate advantage with jupiterlite is that students can explore the notebooks directly in the browser without installing anything.
+Everything runs client-side and no server is needed.
+In every case, the notebooks are designed to be self-contained and easy to follow.

 ## Contents

 - `content/lineare_regression.ipynb`: Einführung in lineare Regression mit interaktiven Slidern.
+- `content/logistic_regression.ipynb`: Logistische Regression zur Klassifikation mit interaktiven Grafiken.
 - `content/lernarten.ipynb`: Supervised, Unsupervised und Reinforcement Learning – kompakt und interaktiv.
 - `content/klassifikation_ziffern.ipynb`: Klassifikation von handgeschriebenen Ziffern mit Visualisierungen.